 A search engine desktop software for AI libraries, designed for embedded developers.

-With Nanoedge AI Studio, find the best AI library for your embedded project, and start incorporating machine learning capabilities into your MCU C code.
+With Nanoedge AI Studio, find the best AI library for your embedded project, and start incorporating machine learning capabilities into the C code in your MCU.

 Windows 10 and

-Your production data are never sent to a cloud
+Your production data is never sent to a cloud

 Libraries can run on every